 The Jules Maidoff Palazzo has four floors and is over 2,000 square meters.
 It is opposite the Fondazione Circolo Rosselli Library, near the city archives which contain the Andrei Tarkovsky film and theater holdings, and a very short distance from Florence’s Oblate Library, a public library with a cafè hosting cultural events which has late evening hours that are ideal for SACI students.
 Also nearby is the Santa Maria Nuova Hospital, founded in 1288, with its notable collection of historic paintings; Florence’s Archaeological Museum; Italy's first opera house, the Pergola Theater; and the Conservatorio of Santa Maria degli Angiolini, a Baroque chapel restored, over a period of eleven years, by SACI Conservation students.

 Building hours differ depending on whether or not classes are in session.
 Consult the SACI Facility Hours section on the Contact Us page for more detailed information about building hours when classes are in session.
 Students are informed via email of building and office hours when classes are not in session or when there are special events such as those that take place during orientation preceding the first day of classes.

 What Kind of Studio Space Does SACI Offer Its Students?

 In addition to the three drawing/painting classrooms, individual studio space is provided for advanced painting students.
-MFA and Post-Baccalaureate students in studio art have individual studio space provided in the Jules Maidoff Palazzo for the Visual Arts.
+MFA students in studio art have individual studio space provided in the Jules Maidoff Palazzo for the Visual Arts.
 All areas have natural ventilation, and most areas of the communal studio space have natural lighting.
 Storage space for art supplies is available as well as a work area for canvas stretching, sizing and the preparation of painting surfaces.
 Fresco courses are taught at the Jules Maidoff Palazzo for the Visual Arts.